Security Tip (ST04-003)

 How can I minimize the access others have to my information?

 It may be easy to identify people who could gain physical access to your devices—family members, roommates, coworkers, people nearby, and others.
-However, identifying the people who have the capability to gain remote access to your devices is not as simple—as long as your device is connected to the Internet, you are at risk for someone accessing your information; however, you can significantly reduce your risk by developing habits that make it more difficult.
+Identifying the people who have the capability to gain remote access to your devices is not as simple—As long as your device is connected to the internet, you are at risk for someone accessing your information.
+However, you can significantly reduce your risk by developing habits that make it more difficult.

 - Improve password security.
 Passwords continue to be one of the most vulnerable cyber defenses.